turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 In the first line of those instructions, we add a new value to the hash.
 Since the `"grapes"` key wasn't in the original hash, it's added with the value of `221`.
 Keys in the hash *must be unique*, so when we use the same syntax with `produce["oranges"]` it sees that the key `oranges` is already in the list and it replaces the value with `6`.
 The `keys` and `values` methods will also give you just half of the pairs.

-#### Simplified Hash Syntax
+### Simplified Hash Syntax

+We'll very commonly use symbols as the keys of a hash.
 When all the keys are symbols, then there is a shorthand syntax which can be used:

 {% irb %}
 $ produce = {apples: 3, oranges: 1, carrots: 12}